Grow Your Business Workout: 30 Minutes a Day, 3 Days a Week

 Share your expertise.
 Take steps to respond and react to the 10 findings from Monday.
 Don’t forget to tap into the power of photos and videos as you go through your list.

 Tip: Always have a camera nearby—even if it’s your phone.
-Visual content is more impactful than text online.

 How Can an Electrician use Social Media to Grow Business?